Three guards lead No. 4 Texas to a 91-54 victory over UTRGV

 Texas raced to a 44-22 halftime lead.
 Helping the cause were 14 UTRGV turnovers that the Longhorns turned into 19 points.

-Hunter and Carr made 3-pointers and Rice a fast-break dunk in a span of 37 seconds, creating a lead of 29 with less than eight minutes remaining.
+Hunter and Carr made 3-pointers and Rice a fast-break dunk in a span of 37 seconds, creating a lead of 29 with less than eight minutes remaining in the game.

 BIG PICTURE